wsgan001/tangzhenyu.github.io/_posts/paper_notes/2017-09-12-DLIdenMetastaticBreastCancer.md

 **Post-processing of tumor heatmaps to compute slide-based and lesion-based probabilities**

--Slide-based Classification:the post-processing takes as input a heatmap for each WSI and produces as out-put a single probability of tumor for the entire WS.Given a whole slide image (Fig. 3 (a)) and a deep learning based patch classification model, we generate the corresponding tumor re-gion heatmap (Fig. 3 (b))
+- Slide-based Classification:the post-processing takes as input a heatmap for each WSI and produces as out-put a single probability of tumor for the entire WS.Given a whole slide image (Fig. 3 (a)) and a deep learning based patch classification model, we generate the corresponding tumor re-gion heatmap (Fig. 3 (b))

 ![](/assets/paper_notes/DLIMBC/image4.jpg)

--Lesion-based Detection Post-Processing:identify all cancer lesions within each WSI with few false positives,trained two deep model,model(D-I) using initial training dateset,model(D-II) with a training set that is enriched for tumor-adjacent negative regions.
+- Lesion-based Detection Post-Processing:identify all cancer lesions within each WSI with few false positives,trained two deep model,model(D-I) using initial training dateset,model(D-II) with a training set that is enriched for tumor-adjacent negative regions.

 **Experiments Result**